SalomePlatform/shaper/src/ConstructionPlugin/doc/planeFeature.rst

 .. centered::
    **By two parallel planes**

-In this case user has to select two parallel planes.
+A plane is created by selecting two parallel planes.
 A new plane will be defined between them.

 **TUI Commands**: *model.addPlane(Part_doc, model.selection("FACE", "Box_1_1/Left"), model.selection("FACE", "Box_1_1/Right"))*